alaaabaas/portfolio-/README.md

 •Dashboards:
 showing the most recent results in an interactive way.
 By clicking and drilling, you will examine trends and patterns yourself.

+**Education**

+Graduated from Alexandria university department of communications and electronics with GPA3.32 at June 2018